yiisoft/yii2/docs/guide/test-fixtures.md

 In the above example, because `UserProfileFixture` depends on `UserFixture`, when running any test method in the test class, two fixtures will be loaded sequentially: `UserFixture` and `UserProfileFixture`.

-When specifying fixtures for `haveFixtures()`, you may use either a class name or a configuration array to refer to a fixture.
+When specifying fixtures for both `_fixtures()` and `haveFixtures()`, you may use either a class name or a configuration array to refer to a fixture.
 The configuration array will let you customize the fixture properties when the fixture is loaded.

 You may also assign an alias to a fixture.
 In the above example, the `UserProfileFixture` is aliased as `profiles`.
 In the test methods, you may then access a fixture object using its alias in `grabFixture()` method.
 For example,